The definitive guide to Led Zeppelin’s corporate empire

 Grant’s landmark deal means that Led Zeppelin’s business holdings are in the spotlight more than ever before, especially as the people who own and control these companies will make decisions about what material to release in the coming decades.

-Our guide relies on public filings from Companies House in the UK as well as New York State business records and trademark records from around the world.
+Our guide relies on public filings from Companies House in the UK as well as New York State and Florida business records and trademark records from around the world.

 Where possible, we detail the shareholders for each company, meaning the people who own stakes in them and benefit financially from them.
 We’ve calculated the most recent shareholdings using the latest available data but have not published historic shareholder information, so be aware that the percentages may have changed over time.